 Download Page: http://zsnes.com/

-In the year 1997, ZSNES’ Development was in progress, and its usage became widespread.
-Though it’s among the least accurate emulators, it is still in regular use maintaining its popularity.
-Comparison with other emulators, ZSNES might not be the best choice, but it has its unique qualities to make this list.
+In 1997, ZSNES’ Development was in progress, and its usage became widespread.
+Though it’s among the least accurate emulators, it is still in regular use, maintaining its popularity.
+ZSNES might not be the best choice compared to other emulators, but it has unique qualities to make this list.

-For example, if you want to check out some SNES ROM hacks, modifications of existing games by fans, then you will face some issues with other emulators.
+For example, if you want to check out some SNES ROM hacks, and modifications of existing games by fans, you will face some issues with other emulators.

-For an individual who is serious for playing SNES games online with their friends, ZSNES provides them with the best working code among all SNES emulators in the market.
-Sadly, netplay was removed in the latest version of 1.50 so for you to continue playing multiplayer games, continue with an older version.
+ZSNES provides the best working code among all SNES emulators in the market for those serious about playing SNES games online with their friends.
+Sadly, netplay was removed in the latest version of 1.50, so for you to continue playing multiplayer games, continue with the Netplay version.

-ZSNES also has few more advantages over the majority of the SNES Emulators among which is, running on a turnip.
+ZSNES also has a few more advantages over most SNES Emulators, running on a turnip.
 Since it has an exponentially low overhead, it will even work on older versions of Windows.
-There will be no need to upgrade your system to play games using an emulator.
+You will not need to upgrade your system to play games using an emulator.

 Nestopia